vrugtehagel/yozo/README.md

 Your template will end up in the shadow DOM of the custom element.
 This means you can leverage everything that vanilla custom elements provide you - `<slot>`s, `part`s, simple classes and ids without having to worry about clashes, etcetera.

+The template element itself will pass its attributes as key-value pairs to the ShadowRootInit object (the thing you'd normally pass to `attachShadow()`).
+That means you have these two options:

-#### shadow
+#### mode

-The shadow roots Yozo creates are closed by default, promoting encapsulation.
-You can, however, explicitly specify the shadow root to be open by adding the attribute `shadow="open"` on the `<template>` element.
+The shadow roots Yozo creates are "open" by default.
+You can, however, explicitly specify the shadow root to be closed by adding the attribute `mode="closed"` on the `<template>` element.

-#### focusable
+#### delegates-focus

-This is a boolean attribute you can put on the `<template>` element, marking the element as focusable.
-Essentially, this sets the `delegatesFocus` property in the ShadowRootInit object to `true`.
+This is a boolean attribute you can put on the `<template>` element, marking the element as "delegating focus".
+As you'd expect, this sets the `delegatesFocus` property in the ShadowRootInit object to `true`.
 When an element inside the shadow DOM receives focus, it will be delegated to the shadow root's host.

 ### &lt;script>